systemd-cryptenroll(1) — Linux manual page

 firmware and OS version updates, it is typically not advisable to

-should already be covered indirectly through the certificates
+already be covered indirectly through the certificates measured

-measured into PCR 7.
-Validation through certificates hashes is
+into PCR 7.
+Validation through certificates hashes is typically

-as it is less brittle in context of OS/firmware updates: the
+less brittle in context of OS/firmware updates: the measurements

-measurements will change on every update, but signatures should
+will change on every update, but signatures should remain

-remain unchanged.
-See the Linux TPM PCR Registry[1] for more
+unchanged.
+See the Linux TPM PCR Registry[1] for more discussion.

 LIMITATIONS top